 4. Other Molecules in Chamomile

-Beat trans- farnesene is a compound built up with 3 isoprene units (5 carbons), which are common building blocks of natural products.
-A similar compound (the alpha version) gives green apples their characteristic odour.
-The beta form that is found in chamomile is also found in other essential oils, and it’s the chemical alarm messenger used by aphids when attacked.
+Beta trans- farnesene is a compound built up with 3 isoprene units (5 carbons), which are common building blocks of natural products.
+A similar compound (the alpha version) contributes to the characteristic odour of apples.
+The beta form that is found in chamomile is also found in other essential oils, and it’s a chemical alarm messenger used by aphids when attacked.

 1. United States Department of Agriculture http://plants.usda.gov

 2. Wink and van Wyk.
 Medicinal Plants of the World.
 Timber Press.
 2004

 3. Wang,Y., Tang, H. A Metabonic Strategy for the Detection of the Metabolic Effects of Chamomile( Matricaria recutita L.) Ingestion.
 J. Agricultural and Food Chemistry